ohenley/awesome-ada/README.md

 - [increment](https://github.com/reznikmm/increment) - This package provides incremental analysis algorithms and related data structures.

 #### Cryptography
-- [threefish](https://github.com/jrcarter/Threefish) - Ada Implementation of the Threefish-256 Encryption Algorithm
+- [threefish](https://github.com/jrcarter/Threefish) - Ada Implementation of the Threefish-256 Encryption Algorithm.
 - [fletcher](https://github.com/darkestkhan/fletcher) - Trivial implementation of fletcher_16 checksum computation algorithm.
 - [base58-ada](https://github.com/MichaelAllenHardeman/base58_ada) - Base58 encoding and decoding in Ada.
 - [ada-crypto-library](https://github.com/cforler/Ada-Crypto-Library) - This is a crypto library for Ada with a nice API and is written for the i386 and x86_64 hardware architecture.